 These adjustments are made with the front and rear control dials.
 The four-way controller at the rear lacks icons, but they’re all customizable.

-When they are set to default, they control Film Simulation, Macro and the position of the AF point.
-But they can be set to access image size, image quality, Face Detection, Wi-Fi, self-timer or preview depth of field.
+When they are set to default, they control Film Simulation, Macro, and the position of the AF point.
+But they can be set to access image size, image quality, Face Detection, WiFi, self-timer, or preview depth of field.

 Performance and Image Quality

-We tested the X-T1 with the 18-135mm zoom for several weeks.
+We tested the Fujifilm X-T1 with the 18-135mm zoom for several weeks.
 Although there may be many differences between X-Series models, the best ones feature the EXR Processor II and the 16MP APS-C X Trans CMOS II sensor as the main components of the imaging engine.
 The Hybrid Auto Focus system is also a great addition.
 We liked this trio and weren’t disappointed with the 4,896 x 3,264-pixel stills captured by the X-T1.
-The camera does a fine job overall and wins the competition for portraits and skin tones.
+The camera does a fine job overall and wins out for portraits and skin tones.
 The results were great and this was just capturing compressed JPEG Fine images in many instances.

 This X-T1 is loaded with tons of features.
 Many photographers will enjoy its old-school configuration.
 There’s no classic mode dial.
 With the X-T1 there’s just aperture/shutter priority, Program Auto Exposure, and manual.
 It is like very high-end DSLRs such as the Nikon D810.
 You can adjust switches and dials on the X-T1’s lens and body, and change photo parameters to your liking.
 And with three huge dials on the top of the camera, setting these parameters is a blast from the past.

-Of course, this mirror-less interchangeable lens camera is as modern internally as it can be.
+Of course, this mirrorless interchangeable lens camera is as modern internally as it can be.
 The Hybrid AF is a combination of contrast and phase detection systems.
 And with 49 AF points, there were very few problems grabbing sharp shots.
 Although the camera is rated 8 f/s, it would not be easy for you to grab tack-sharp shots of fast action.

 One difference with other X Series models is the broad ISO of 51,200.
 In our standard test, the top setting wasn’t that horrible but there were some color smearing and noticeable speckles.
 You could probably avoid them with using it in smaller sizes, which is pretty nice, but you won’t like the results like those attained at lower levels.
 ISO 6,400 is almost as high as we’d go but that offers you a lot of options for capturing in available light with a wide-open prime.